Twilight4/debian-setup/README.md

 ## Twilight4s Arch Install

-These are my scripts to easily install a basic Arch Linux environment with snapshots and encryption by using a fully automated process (UEFI only).
+This is my script to easily install a basic Arch Linux environment with snapshots and encryption by using a fully automated process (UEFI only).
-**Warning**: This set of scripts should be used for inspiration, don't run them on your system.
+**Warning**: This script should be used for inspiration, don't run it on your system.
 If you want to try to install everything I would advise you to use a VM if you have to.

 ## How to use the script on real machine
 1. Inject the USB drive with [Arch Linux ISO](https://archlinux.org/download/) and change boot order to: #1 `UEFI USB Key` and #2 `UEFI Hard Disk`.